mave99a/phoenix-ios-sdk/README.md

 ![Architecture](images/architecture.png)

-## Work in progress
+## Alpha release

 Tigerspike Phoenix SDK (TSPhoenix) for iOS is actively being developed.
+As a result, API design may change in the future.
+What this means is that if you have a project shipping 3-6 months down the road, you can start using the SDK today.

 TSPhoenix is already powering Fuse which is a newsreader app.
-By using the SDK, Fuse developer only need to worry about how to deliver the UI.
-Modelling, caching and networking are all taken care of by TSPhoenix.
+By using the SDK, Fuse developer offloads modelling, caching and networking entirely to TSPhoenix.
+This way, they can focus on delivering a killer user experience, and leave the data juggling to Phoenix.

 ## Status